JadeOfMaar/KipardSkylon/README.md

 * Balanced for 2.7x ~ 3.2x scaled systems.
 Rated for 30 tons to 600km in 2.7x with its own bay.
 * Drone core contains 4 control points: Forward, Up (Docking), SABRE thrust vector, OMS thrust vector.
 * Precoolers each create up to 200 Oxidizer per second between Mach 1.2 ~ 6.
 * Shock cones animate if **B9AnimationModules** mod is installed.
-(It is bundled.)
 * SABRE (as per true turborocket nature) sips on Oxidizer in air-breating mode which explains its enduring power in higher atmosphere than most other jet engines.
 * Aerodynamics stats thoroughly tested but there's always the inherent issue of the center of lift being under the center of mass due to the wing placement.

 ## Bonus Features
 * Added custom cargo bay for use as a service bay.
 Can comfortably hold 3.75m and can provide a wide selection of inner node clusters for mounting useful 1.25m things.
 * Can sweat Liquid Hydrogen for thermal control/transpiration.
+(This might not actually be needed.)
 * Includes reconfigured, recolored stock wheels to fit its profile.
+* Includes some part upgrades.
 * Variant themes: Black & White, All Black.
 ![Skylon Light vs Dark SPH](https://i.imgur.com/4Ohjqab.jpg)